UNITED KINGDOM : BEDFORDSHIRE

 Bispham near Poulton le Fylde

-was in the early 19th century a much sought-after place to live - "for the salubrity of its air, and its vicinity to the sea, it may not inaptly be called the Montpelier of the county", claimed Baines's Lancashire Directory in 1824.
+Everton was, in the early 19th century, a much sought-after place to live - "for the salubrity of its air, and its vicinity to the sea, it may not inaptly be called the Montpelier of the county", claimed Baines's Lancashire Directory in 1824.

 From modest beginnings in the 1790s, Southport become a fashionable watering-place in which holidaymakers could indulge in the new sea-bathing craze, staying at the many new hotels and guest houses which sprang up in the 19th century.
 The boulevard of Lord Street became renowned for its stylish shops and was called the Montpellier of England by entranced Victorians.